valentynfaychuk/rs_node/README.md

 ```

 If you see that no packets can reach the light client, the reason could
-be that your IP address changed (e.g. after restart), simply recreate
+be that your IP address changed (e.g. after restart), simply rerun:
-the `.local` files to use the current LAN.

 ```bash
 rm pcaps/*.local && ./scripts/rewrite-pcaps.sh en0